 In contrast, PEM water electrolysis equipment is designed to be compatible with various hydrogen requirements and usage patterns.
 PEM water electrolysis uses electricity to split water into pure hydrogen and byproduct oxygen.

 What makes PEM water electrolysis a better choice for on-site hydrogen supply ?

 - Scale – PEM water electrolysis functions efficiently at any scale, making it possible to provide on-site hydrogen to even small individual users

 - Load-following – Electrochemical operation enables PEM water electrolysis to follow the usage pattern of users as it varies over a very wide range.
-Unlike hydrocarbon reformers which have very limited turndown, a Proton PEM hydrogen generator can vary output from 0-100% continuously.
-Proton PEM water electrolysis systems can also be switched on and off to suit customer operating schedule.
+Unlike hydrocarbon reformers which have very limited turndown, a PEM hydrogen generator can vary output from 0-100% continuously.
+PEM water electrolysis systems can also be switched on and off to suit customer operating schedule.

 - Pressure – Because hydrogen is a tiny, low density and highly flammable molecule, it is very expensive to compress, requiring highly specialized equipment.
 Hence the ability of PEM water electrolysis equipment to provide pressurized hydrogen may be highly valued.

 - Purity – Unlike hydrocarbon reforming, which makes impure hydrogen and then uses filtering to clean it up, PEM water electrolysis makes hydrogen which is wet but otherwise over 99.9995% pure, and requires only drying to achieve near-electronic grade purity.